Apartments in Maplelawn Lincoln Park

 1 BR 2 BR

-April Prices: Lincoln Park vs. Surrounding Areas
+March Prices: Lincoln Park vs. Surrounding Areas

 Rent Prices in Lincoln Park and Surrounding Areas

-Rent prices have increased in Lincoln Park over the last month.
+Rent prices have decreased in Lincoln Park over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Lincoln Park suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: